zedaan/agora-test/README.md

 1. Click here and deploy a token server to Heroku.
     Heroku retrieves the project code and necessary files from Github and takes you to a Create New App page.
 On this page, fill in the following information:
-    i. app-name: A name for your token server, containing only lowercase letters, numbers, and dashes. ii.
-APP_CERTIFICATE:
+    * app-name: A name for your token server, containing only lowercase letters, numbers, and dashes.
+    * APP_CERTIFICATE: The obtained from Agora Console
+    * The [App ID](http://localhost:3000) obtained from Agora Console

+2. Click Deploy app.
+Heroku configures and builds the token server.
+    You see a message 'Your app was successfully deployed.'
+3. Click View.
+    Heroku opens the token server URL in your browser.
+The URL is of the form where <app-name> is the name you chose for your token server.